LnwZaZaToon/-BlockChainPlants/README.md

-Blockchain Planting project using vite + express.js and solidity to write contract
+Blockchain Planting project using vite + express.js
+and solidity to write smart contract

 open garnache with 1337 as network id